If you live in a property owned by Manchester City Council, you may be able to buy your home - even if it's managed by another housing organisation.

 - or you have been a tenant for less than three years.

-Please note - you have to repay the discount if you sell the property within five years.
+You have to repay the discount if you sell the property within five years.

 Can you afford to buy?